auth0/docs/articles/appliance/extensibility-node8.md

 Auth0 has notified all PSaaS Appliance customers that this release is available.

 ::: warning
-Beginning with Release **201809**, Node.js v4 will no longer be supported on the PSaaS Appliance.
+Beginning with the September 2018 major release **16999**, Node.js v4 will no longer be supported on the PSaaS Appliance.
+Versions 16257 and 16793 support Node 4 and Node 8 so you should have tested in one of these versions before upgrading to 16999 or later.
 :::

 ## Background